Facts about the SARS-CoV-2 virus and COVID-19 disease

 As with colds and influenza, the virus is transmitted from the respiratory tract of a sick person in three ways;

 - By direct contact.
-The person who is sick has the virus on their hands and transmits it by contact with others, for example, when shaking hands.
+The person who is sick has the virus on their hands from their own saliva or airway secretions and transmits it by contact with others, for example, when shaking hands.
 They then transfer the virus from their hands to the mucosa of their eyes, nose or mouth.

 - By indirect contact.
 The virus is transmitted onto objects or surfaces (e.g. door handles, keyboards, telephones etc) by sneezing or coughing, or when the sick person has the virus on their hands, and then others touch the contaminated object/surface.